 Honestly, I’ve seen people lose weight by simply eating less food in their meals than normal without knowing what their TDEE was and not having any idea about how much calories they were eating in their meals or which foods had more calories.

 However, altering your diet to lose fat properly to get a lean body in a healthy, effective way would require you to calculate your caloric needs and keep track of the nutrition content in your meals.
+Online tools such as Calorie King helps you do that easily.

 Some diet programs may provide you with precise instructions on what and how much to eat to lose fat safely and effectively, but still, it’s important to know your caloric needs and food nutritional properties in numbers to make accurate adjustments and structure to any diet plan to get good fat burning results.